January 3, 1957 – January 15, 1986

 June 13, 1952 – April 6, 1986

 Born and raised in Detroit, Sindy Dawkins enjoyed writing, skiing, and shooting pool.
-She held the title of Ms. Gigi’s 1980-81.
+She served on the board for the Performers Awards of Detroit and held the title of Ms. Gigi’s 1980-81.

 Metra, May 7, 1986

 March 17, 1954 – October 27, 1986